DallanQ/terraforming_mars_ares_expedition/QA.md

 The symbols you're referring to are called "tags".
 "Play" means a card moving from your hand to your tableau.

 [red-event-cards](https://boardgamegeek.com/thread/2700686/red-event-cards)

+> Are red event cards played faces down like in normal terraforming Mars or are they face up?

+Under the rules for the Construction Phase, look at the Tip to save table space: "Play red cards in either row, you can overlap them so just the tags are showing."

 [corporation-card-effectsactions](https://boardgamegeek.com/thread/2683428/corporation-card-effectsactions)